thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 {% include images-gallery.html imageCollection="relations-from-building-to-office" %}

-Now let's add the "relations" of "SD-001" (Indoor Air Quality Sensor), "EM-002" (Energy Meter), and "WM-003" (Water Flow Meter) devices to Office A.
+Now let's "relation" the devices "SD-001" (Indoor Air Quality Sensor), "EM-002" (Energy Meter), and "WM-003" (Water Flow Meter) with Office A:

 - Click on "Office A" and navigate to the "Relations" tab.
 Ensure the direction is "From" and click the "plus" icon;
 - Select the type "Device" and specify "SD-001", "EM-002", and "WM-003" in the list of entities.
 Click "Add".

-Now specifying devices are "related" to Office A.
+Now specifying devices are "related" to "Office A" asset.

 {% include images-gallery.html imageCollection="relations-from-office-to-device-1" %}

-Similarly, "relation" the "AM-307" (IAQ Sensor) device to Office B.
+Similarly, "relation" the "AM-307" (IAQ Sensor) device with "Office B" asset.

 {% include images-gallery.html imageCollection="relations-from-office-to-device-2" %}